-6.7 Working with parents/carers
+6.7 Working with Parents/Carers

-- ASPIRE will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: - Include details here.
-For example providing information on our school website and through existing communication channels (such as official social media, newsletters), offering specific online safety events for parents/carers or highlighting online safety at existing events. - ASPIRE will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
-This is achieved by: - Include details here.
-For example, providing information on our school website and relevant policies such as acceptable use, home/school agreements and through existing communication channels. - Where the School is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.
-Note: Additional local advice and support is available for DSLs and SLT via the Education Safeguarding Service: 'Think before you scare'.
+- West Borough Primary School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential online benefits and risks for children by: - o providing information on our school website - o through existing communication channels - o offering specific online safety events for parents/carers - highlighting online safety at existing events. - West Borough Primary School will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
+This is achieved by:

+- o Providing information on our school website and relevant policies such as acceptable use, Admissions booklet and through existing communication channels. - Where the School is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.

-7 Staff Engagement and Expectations
+7. Staff Engagement and Expectations

-7.1 Staff awareness, induction and training
+7.1 Awareness, Induction and Training